0xor0ne/awesome-list/topics/linux_kernel.md

 * [Clang Built Linux][23]: building the Linux kernel with Clang.
 * [crash][96]: Linux kernel crash utility
 * [lowlevelprogramming-university][82]: How to be low-level programmer
+* lunatik: framework for scripting the Linux kernel with Lua
 * [TuxSuite][42]: on-demand APIs and tools for building Linux Kernels.
 * [vmlinux-to-elf][86]: tool to recover a fully analyzable .ELF from a raw kernel.